Software Requirements Specifications (SRS)

 Active voice: The system sends notification to the client.

-The SRS must have precise and strong language.
-You must use words such as must and shall and stay away from such vague words as should, would, user-friendly, effective, usually, slow, fast, and almost always.
+such as must and shall and stay away from such vague words as should,

 Here are several examples: